dalehamel/mctop-tool-example/docs/00600-mctop-final-tool.md

 Since my goal is to share this tool, especially so fans of the original `mctop` or `memkeys` command could have access to it, I wanted it to be in good enough shape to pass a pull request review.
-There are strict guidelines for the bcc repo, so I set to work on them.
+There are strict guidelines for the bcc repo, so I set to work on them. [@bcc-contributing-tools]